magento/devdocs/guides/v2.1/howdoi/checkout/checkout_new_field.md

 ## Step 5: Access the value of the custom field on server side {#access}

-If you took all the steps described in the previous sections, Magento will generate the interface that includes your custom attribute and you can access your field value.
+If completed all the steps described in the previous sections, Magento will generate the interface that includes your custom attribute and you can access your field value.

 You can set/get these attributes values by creating an instance of the  `Magento/Quote/Api/Data/AddressInterface.php interface`.